zruncho3d/DuelingZero/SOFTWARE.md

 To support that case, you would need to make at least these changes:

-* Change printer config type to not map XY and UV axes to XY (in the M669 command, change away from type K8, probably to K1 and with a custom movement matrix)
+* Change printer config type to not map XY and UV axes to XY motion commands: in the M669 command, change away from type K8, probably to K1 and with a custom movement matrix
 * Generate separate XY and UV commands in the G-code post-processor
 * Replace `T0` and `T1` macros with G-code equivalents